 ABSTRACT

-Genes in the wtf family found exclusively in fission yeasts boost their own spread at the expense of its less fortunate wtf-less siblings through production of poisons and antidotes.
+Genes in the wtf family of fission yeasts boost their own spread at the expense of their less fortunate wtf-less siblings through production of poisons and antidotes.

 TEXT

-In 1866, Gregor Mendel discovered his now famous laws of segregation and independent assortment that govern genetic inheritance from parents to offspring (Mendel, 1866).
-In modern parlance, Mendel’s law of segregation states that in a diploid organism, half the gametes will carry one allele and half the other; thus, both parental alleles have an equal likelihood of being transferred to their children.
+In 1866, Gregor Mendel described his now famous laws of segregation and independent assortment that state that in a diploid organism, half the gametes will carry one allele and half the other; thus, both parental alleles have an equal likelihood of being transferred to their children (Mendel, 1866).
 However, not all genes’ alleles obey this law; some alleles have evolved ways to kill sibling gametes that carry alleles from the other parent, achieving their transmission to offspring at frequencies much higher than would be expected from equal segregation (Burt & Trivers, 2006).
 Genes harboring alleles that increase their own propagation have been identified in plants, fungi, and animals, including humans, and come by various names, such as selfish drivers, meiotic drivers, and gamete or spore killers.

 Despite the diversity of meiotic drivers described, a full characterization of their mechanisms of action has remained elusive in most cases.
+Of those described, they are generally classified as either poison-antidote or killer target systems (Fig. 1).
+In poison-antidote systems, an antidote is produced that neutralizes the effects of the poison.
+These effects can be produced by the same gene (a single-gene model) as with the Spok genes of Podospora anserina (Grognet et al., 2014) or by two distinct genes (two-gene model) as in Neurospora (Hammond et al., 2012).
+On the other hand, the segregation distortion (SD) gene in Drosophila acts by killing sperm that carry a ‘target’ locus which is typically absent in viable flies (Larracuente & Presgraves, 2012).